 Adults typically eat more carbohydrates than they need, so aiming for a higher protein, lower carbohydrate diet is usually recommended.
 However with toddlers, the story is different.
 Young children need diets higher in carbohydrate and lower in protein.
 It may seem logical to think a growing child needs high protein, but in all actuality it’s very easy to meet a child’s protein needs.
 Children age 1-3 only need 13 grams of protein/day.

 Just two 8 oz. cups of cow’s milk will exceed a child’s protein needs for the day.
-What parents should be most concerned with is carbohydrate intake.

 Children age 1-3 need a minimum of 19 grams of fiber a day.
 If you incorporate healthy carbohydrates like listed above, there should be no problem in reaching this goal.
 Remember, whole foods, not processed, have the most fiber.

 We all need sodium to live!
 Toddlers age 1-3 NEED at least 1 g/day to keep their body functioning as it should.
 Sodium is an electrolyte and works to maintain blood pressure, muscle contractions and nerve function.
 Sodium is not evil!
 So many moms are concerned with how much salt is too much, so they end up going overboard on cutting it way back.

 Don’t eliminate all the salt from their diet.

 Too little sodium actually causes more problems than too much.
 Your little one needs 1,000 mg of sodium per day, this equates to a ½ t salt/day.
 The tolerable Upper Level is set at 1,500 mg/day which means: avoid going over 1,500 mg on a daily basis.
 Food made from scratch may be lightly seasoned, not unseasoned.